bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 7/gliding without thrust.md

 ## Gliding without thrust
 ### Equation

+This equation is only true for small angles.

 > ### $$ \theta_{min} = 2 \sqrt{k C_{Do} } $$
 >> where:
 >> $\theta_{min}=$ [[gliding without thrust|minimum glide angle]]